joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

  7. Select your **location** _(make sure this is the same region as your Azure Firewall)_
  8. Select your **Pricing Tier** _(in this example, I am going with Basic)_
  9. Click **Review + create**
-10. Once the Namespace has been created, it's time to create our Event Hub; navigate to your newly created AzFirewallMonitor namespace.
+10. Once the Namespace has been created, it's time to make our Event Hub; navigate to your newly created AzFirewallMonitor namespace.
 11. Under **Entitles**, click **+ Event Hub**
 12. Under the name, enter the Event Hub name _(i.e. AzMonitorCapture)_
 13. Leave the defaults _(and Message retention to 1 day)_
 14. Click **Review + Create**
 15. Click **Create**
 16. ![Create Azure Event Hub](/uploads/azure_azfirewall_mon_createeventhub.png "Create Azure Event Hub")
-17. Now that the Event Hub is created - we now need to create a Shared access policy; in the Event Hub namespace, click on **Shared access policies.**
+17. Now that the Event Hub is created, we need to create a Shared access policy; in the Event Hub namespace, click on **Shared access policies.**
 18. Click **+ Add**
 19. Type in a **Policy name **_(i.e. AzMonitorListener)_
 20. Select **Send**